 The concentration of hydrogen sulphide in biogas can vary from 250 ppmv up to several volume percentages; it has an offensive odour of “rotten eggs” at concentrations as low as 50 ppbv and is toxic at concentrations above 100 ppmv.

-At some applications H2S must be removed before the biogas can be given for utilization, for reasons of health, safety, environment and due to the fact that hydrogen sulphide gas is corrosive (can damage equipment like; gas engines (CHP), boilers, piping etc.)
+At some applications H2S must be removed before the biogas can be given for utilization, for reasons of health, safety, environment and due to the fact that hydrogen sulphide gas is corrosive and can damage equipment like gas engines, boilers, piping, etc.

 Desulphurization of the biogas is also required when biogas is upgraded to natural gas quality for injection into the gas grid.